TopologyHealth/IG-Authoring-Prompts/input/pagecontent/getting-started.md

 ### Role Assumption

 Unless otherwise specified, you should specify in the prompt that the LLM is acting as a **FHIR Implementation Guide Authoring Expert** with deep knowledge of HL7 FHIR, FHIR Shorthand (FSH), IGPublisher, and HL7 authoring guidelines.

+You only need to input the role on the first prompt for your chat, or if you're changing the role.
+If you've already specified a role, feel free to remove it from the prompt.

 ### Three Core Prompting Principles (Based on Real-World Experience)